m

 First Kodak patent

 FIRST KODAK PATENT - KODAK NUMBER 1 - 1888.
 Copy of the first page of George Eastman's first patented camera design.
 Eastman coined the slogan, 'You press the button, we do the rest,' when he introduced the Kodak camera in 1888 and within a year it became a well-known phrase.
 He designed and patented it in 1886.
 It was a box-box with a roller cassette designed for 48 (100 when it went on sale) negatives of 4 x 5 inches format, with a focusing optics.
 After several improvements, in 1888 George Eastman released the revolutionary amateur camera Kodak number 1.
 The camera lens transmitted a circular image of 2.25 inches in diameter onto the film (1888 photo, girl on a couch).
 At $25 it was much cheaper than other cameras of the time.
-After the film was removed, the buyer mailed the device along with the roller to Eastman Company in Rochester, New York, where the film was taken out, developed, printed, and the device was recharged, for which the client paid $ 10.
+After the film was full, the buyer mailed the device along with the roller to Eastman Company in Rochester, New York, where the film was taken out, developed, printed, and the device was recharged, for which the client paid $ 10.

 http://inventors.about.com/od/estartinventors/ss/George_Eastman.htm